stdio-cz/mhmp_mapk_integration-engine/README.md

 ## Configuration

-All configuration files are in the `config/` directory.
-Configuration is split to environment (.env files) options and other specific options (e.g. datasources).
+Configuration is split to environment (.env file) options and other specific options (e.g. datasources).

+The specific configuration files are in the `src/config/` directory.
 Default options are in the files, which names contains `.default`.
-If you want to override the default options, you can create the file with the same name but without word `.default`, e.g. `.env.default` -> `.env.` or `datasources.default.js` -> `datasources.js`.

-In the case of the other specific options (e.g. datasources) the default and specific configuration files are merged by the rule: specific options overrides default options.
+If you want to override the default options, you can create the file with the same name but without word `.default`, e.g. `datasources.default.js` -> `datasources.js`.
+The default and specific configuration files are merged by the rule: specific options overrides default options.

-Environment options can be set with the system (e.g. in debian with `export NODE_ENV=test`).
-In this case the options in the `.env` files are overridden.
-But combination of the `.env` and `.env.default` is not working, only one of them is used ([dotenv FAQ](https://github.com/motdotla/dotenv#should-i-have-multiple-env-files)).
+Environment options can be set with the system (e.g. in debian with `export NODE_ENV=test`) or with the `.env` file.
+Example of the `.env` file is saved as `.env.template`.

 ## Compilation of typescript code